micaelaneus/strength-as-ccoty/README.md

 ### SYMBOLS & CORRESPONDENCES

-#### ASTROLOGY & ALLIES

 We cover the astrological correspondences in greater detail in *Astrology*.
-Plants, minerals, and other associations with Strength are found in *Ritual Strategies.*
+Plants, minerals, and other associations with Strength are found in *Ritual Strategies.* Let's start by looking at the symbols found on tarot card itself.

 #### THE LION’S JAWS